 The Migration and Displacement (coursework and research) programmes can either be undertaken full-time for a year or part-time over two years and consists of four courses and a research essay for Honors while the MA students have three courses and a research report.
 The compulsory courses are an Introduction to migration and displacement (SOSS4055A-Hons/7082A-MA) and Logics and methods of inquiry for migration research ( SOSS4059A-Hons/7026A-MA).
 A third elective can be chosen from either ACMS electives which include Migration, mobiliy and health in Southern Africa (SOSS 4057A-Hons/7088A-MA) and Critical perspectives on labour migration and livelihoods (SOSS4058A-Hons/7083A-MA), or from the School of Social Sciences.
 The PhD degree can be taken full-time for a duration of 3 years or Part-time for a maximum duration of 4 years.

-Hons and MA applications for 2021 are currently closed.
+Hons and MA applications for 2021 are now open until 30 September 2020.
 PhD applications are considered on a rolling basis through out the year.

 Enquiries: Teaching Liaison Officer Naledi Mazibuko +27-11-717-4097